 Here’s what I tell them: you have been starving your body for X days, weeks, months, years, etc. Your body is hungry.
-You are “bingeing” or eating larger portions of food because your body is physically trying to keep itself alive.
+You’re likely eating larger portions of food because your body is physically trying to keep itself alive.

 Someone who has a restrictive ED might be afraid that eating two cupcakes is a binge, but it’s not.
 Our bodies have a tendency to “binge” when we aren’t giving them the nutrients they need.

 Want to know a great way to stop bingeing?
 Stop restricting.
 Stop dieting.
-Just try to eat intuitively.
 The more we restrict our intake, the more our bodies will physically and psychologically crave certain foods.
 This might not be the case for those with BED, but when we’ve been denying ourselves the necessary nutrients to live, our bodies are smart enough to find a way to combat it.

 I know that this is easier said than done.
 I understand that recovery isn’t this black and white, but doesn’t it make sense that your body will want to EAT when you haven’t been eating?